buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, your humble founder of the Shitcoin Society.

-Here at the Shitcoin Society our goal is to build the world's greatest fundraising platform for your tokenization projects.
+Here at the Shitcoin Society our goal is to build the world's greatest fundraising platform for your shitty crypto project.

 ### Get involved